mistymmi/DSBA-CPP-2024-Project/README.md

 examples to guide users in utilizing the application and library functionalities effectively.
 ## Additional Features:
-### 1. Interpretation Algorithm
-• Develop an algorithm to interpret and visualize the clustered data effectively.
-For example in scatter plot.
-### 2. Algorithm Flexibility:
+### 1. Algorithm Flexibility:
-• Besides k-means, provide options for implementing other clustering algorithms such as hierarchical clustering or DBSCAN for comparative analysis.
+• Provide different algorithms to compare the results of work and check the correctness and difference in work of two algorithms such as K-Means and DBSCAN.
-### 3. Visualization Tools:
+### 2. Visualization Tool:
-• Integrate visualization tools to allow users to visualize the clustering results directly within the console application.
+• Function which will interpret the results of the clusterization algorithm in a scatter plot with dots of different colors for each cluster.
-### 4. Normalization function:
+### 3. Normalization function:
-• Include function to normalize data after reading to impprove accuracy of algorithms especially with large datasets.
+• Funcion which will normalize data for improving correctness of algorithms.
-### 5. Parameter Tuning:
+### 4. Parameter Tuning:
-• Include functionality for automatic or manual tuning of clustering parameters such as the number of clusters to optimize clustering performance.
+• Function which will find the most suitable hyperparameters combination with the most accurate results.
-### 6. Exportable Results:
+### 5. Exportable Results:
-• Allow users to export clustered data and visualizations in various formats (e.g., CSV, image files) for further analysis or presentation purposes.
+• Function for exporting the results in csv file.

 By incorporating these additional features, the console application will not only provide basic clustering functionalities but also offer flexibility, performance, and user-friendliness, making it a valuable tool for data analysis tasks.